| If your ring spins around on

 your ring.

-have the training and tools from the FingerMate company.
+have the training and tools from the FingerMate® company.
+This

 many different widths and shapes, to blend smoothly into nearly any